 The assessment itself takes around four and a half to five hours and includes an ADOS-2, developmental history, QB Check and a cognitive assessment.
 The cognitive assessment measures intellectual ability and includes assessment of comprehension, reasoning, working memory and processing speed.
 Difficulties in some of these areas are sometimes seen in children with ADHD/Autism and if identified, measures can be put into place in school to help your child.
 The ADOS-2 (Autism Diagnostic Observation Schedule) is a semi-structured assessment of communication, social interaction and play (or imaginative use of materials) carried out with your child, and the developmental history is a structured interview with parents, concentrating on early development and current behaviours.
 QB Check is a computerised test which adds to the ADHD part of the assessment.

 We will also explore other possible diagnoses that may have been highlighted or observed.
 Feedback is given at the end of the session and a comprehensive report is produced with a detailed explanation of the findings and future recommendations.
 A follow-up session is also included, in order for you to go through the report and ask any questions.

 Cost of Assessment £2400

 If your child is given a diagnosis of ADHD, there is a possibility that medication may be appropriate.
-This will be fully discussed with you at the end of the assessment (unless this is something that you definitely do not want to pursue).
+This will be discussed with you at the end of the assessment (unless this is something that you definitely do not want to pursue).

 NICE (National Institute of Clinical Excellence) guidance is that children and young people over 5 years old should be offered medication if their ADHD symptoms are still causing a persistent significant difficulties after environmental modifications (at home and school) have been implemented and reviewed.